 Toddler Snow Accessories to Buy

 - REI Co-op Midweight Crew Long Underwear Top – Kids’

 - REI Co-op Midweight Long Underwear Bottoms – Kids’

-Pre-teen helmet fit is similar to the toddler tips–always make sure the helmet is snug but not too tight.
-Many pre-teen helmets also come with adjustable dial sizing to ensure a good fit.
+Pre-teen helmet fit is similar to toddler tips.
+Always make sure the helmet is snug but not too tight.
+Most pre-teen helmets come with adjustable dial sizing to ensure a good fit.
 After tightening my child’s helmet, I always have them shake their head around for me so I can look for any movement.
 The helmet should not move away from their head.

 When choosing additional gear for pre-teens, here are some of our favorites:

 - Arctix Kids Insulated Snow Bib Overalls

 - Arctix Snow Pants